-The following categories of persons do not fulfilmilitary service and cannot be conscript: x alienated and mental disabled persons x those qualified as unfit for military service, by exclusion from the military databases, for invalidities or permanent illness, other than those mentioned above x the personnel belonging to religious communities recognized by law x the convicted persons during the conviction period and those arrested preventively or judged, up to the time the decision remains definitive x those who suffered convictions of more than five years following offences committed with intention
+The following categories of persons do not fulfil military service and cannot be conscript:

+- alienated and mental disabled persons - those qualified as unfit for military service, by exclusion from the military databases, for invalidities or permanent illness, other than those mentioned above - the personnel belonging to religious communities recognized by law - the convicted persons during the conviction period and those arrested preventively or judged, up to the time the decision remains definitive - those who suffered convictions of more than five years following offences committed with intention

-The citizens who, due to religious reasons, refuse to serve in the Military fulfil the alternative military service.
+The citizens which for religious reasons refuse to serve in the Military fulfil the alternative military service.
 The manner to fulfil the alternative military service is established through a decision of the Government.